lagosmanuel/compiler-minijava/README.md

 ## Objective

-The main goal of this project is to provide a tool that translates source code written in MiniJava into intermediate code that can be executed on a custom virtual machine.
-This project is part of the **Compilers and Interpreters** course, where fundamental concepts for the development of compilers and programming languages are explored.
+The main goal of this project is to provide a tool that translates source code written in Mini-Java into intermediate code that can be executed on a custom virtual machine.
+This project is part of the Compilers and Interpreters course, where fundamental concepts for the development of compilers and programming languages are explored.